This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 Phnom Penh is a popular city for young expat families as well, with plenty of activities and businesses catering to children.

 What is the Real Cost of Living in Cambodia?

 (All money in USD)

 Stevo and I earn less than $35,000 combined annually.
-We recently moved to a 1-bedroom apartment in a western-style building on the fringes of the Russian Market, one of the more popular expat areas.
-We pay $400 per month in rent (including utilities) plus $50-$80/month for electricity.
-Our rent includes housekeepers who come twice per week.
+We recently moved to a 1-bedroom apartment in a western-style building east of the Russian Market, one of the more popular expat areas.

-Previously we lived in a 3-bedroom Cambodian style apartment for $350 per month in the same area.
-We paid $75-100 for utilities (trash collection, internet, water, electricity) and $40 for a house keeper who came twice per week.
+Previously we lived in a 3-bedroom Cambodian style apartment for $350 per month on the west side of the Russian Market.
+There we paid $75-100 for utilities (trash collection, internet, water, electricity) and $40 for a housekeeper who came twice per week.

 Money in Cambodia

 Cambodia primarily uses US Dollars and Cambodian Riel.
-The exchange rate is roughly 4000 Riel to 1 USD, so most transactions are made in USD with small change given in Riel.
+The exchange rate is roughly 4,000 Riel to 1 USD.
+Most transactions are made in USD with the small change given in Riel.
 ATMs dispense USD unless otherwise stated, in which case you become an instant thousandaire!

 Where to live in Phnom Penh